gourisabale18/Disease-Prediction_Using_Machine_Learning/README.md

 This project aims to provide disease prediction results by making use of symptoms seen by patients to in order to improve existing healthcare system efficiency.

-As a part of this project we have

-Developed machine learning model for multi-disease prediction by preprocessing data, splitting into train-test sets, and selecting features from the Columbia hospital dataset.
+In this project, we have developed machine learning model for multi-disease prediction by preprocessing data, splitting into train-test sets, and selecting features from the Columbia hospital dataset.
 Trained ML model using Gaussian Naive Bayes classifier to predict 50 diseases from 132 symptoms, storing results in MySQL.Used Python Django framework and MySQL for web deployment.
 Integrated a location finder service for nearest hospital recommendations based on predictions.

 ## Tech Stack Used:
 1. Python Django Web Application framework